orbit-love/community-ruby-notion-orbit/README.md

 ### Fetching New Notes

-Once you have an instantiated client, you can fetch new notes and add them to your Orbit workspace by invoking the `#notes` method on the client:
+Once you have an instantiated client, you can fetch new notes and add them to your Orbit workspace by invoking the `#notes` method on the client.

+New notes will be added to the respective member profiles located by email address.
+If a member cannot be found by the email address, a new member will be created.

 ```ruby
 client.notes